Felix Mitchell: History

 Mitchell was born in Oakland and lived in the 69th Avenue San Antonio Village housing projects.
 After dropping out of high school, Mitchell created a criminal organization called "My Other Brother", or "6-9 Mob" a.k.a.
 "MOB".
 Connected with L.A. kingpin Tootie Reese, he made business contacts in the Bay Area, Los Angeles and Detroit.

 For more than a decade, Mitchell battled competition from Mickey Moore's crime family and the Funktown USA gang to gain total control of the heroin market.
 Before 1984–1985 and the widespread practice of free-basing cocaine, heroin use was more common.
 It is estimated that Mitchell brought in as much as $5 million annually.

 Mitchell was targeted by local and federal law enforcement.
-He was convicted in 1985 and sentenced to life in prison at Leavenworth Federal Penitentiary where he was fatally stabbed on August 21, 1986, two days before his 32nd birthday, a little more than a year later.
+He was convicted in 1985 and sentenced to life in prison at Leavenworth Federal Penitentiary where he was fatally stabbed on August 21, 1986, aged 31, a little more than a year later.